Skip to content

 Context-aware engineering constraints

-Rules cover Python serving, training, Kubernetes, Terraform, Docker, GitHub Actions, monitoring, data validation, security, API contracts and documentation.
+Rules cover Python serving, training, Kubernetes, Terraform, Docker, GitHub Actions, monitoring, data validation, security, API contracts, Copier template lifecycle, documentation coherence and edge protection (Cloud Armor / AWS WAF+Shield / optional Cloudflare).
 The goal is to make failure modes harder to reintroduce.

 Reusable MLOps procedures

-Skills include new service creation, EDA, deploy to GKE/EKS, drift checks, model retraining, release checklist, rollback, cost audit, security audit and incident response.
+Skills include new service creation, EDA, deploy to GKE/EKS, drift checks, model retraining, release checklist, rollback, cost audit, security audit, incident response, stack-profile switching, adopter onboarding, documentation-coherence enforcement, CI-green verification, dual-axis PR review, systematic bug diagnosis, pre-scaffold ML problem spec capture, blameless incident postmortems and edge-protection coverage auditing.

 Slash-command operating paths

-Workflows such as /new-service, /incident, /release, /drift-check, /retrain, /rollback and /secret-breach turn repeatable MLOps work into auditable steps.
+Workflows such as /new-service, /incident, /release, /drift-check, /retrain, /rollback, /secret-breach, /stack-switch, /onboard, /doc-coherence, /ci-green and /edge-setup turn repeatable MLOps work into auditable steps.

 Anti-Pattern Catalog